isaachui/nginx-scraper/README.md

 ## How to test

-*Assumes MiniKube is setup correctly with docker environment*
+*Assumes Minikube is setup correctly with docker environment*

 ### 1. Build docker containers